 We, as teachers, know that reflecting on work and learning from mistakes is where real learning takes place.
 However, even when we ask students to reflect on how they did, that score at the top of the page supersedes anything else on the page that could lead to a learning experience.

 So…what can we do to push students to focus on the learning rather than on the grades?
 Here are a few ideas you might try…

-- Give students the opportunity to share everything they know.
-As teachers, we hold the power to choose which facts and details we deem most important to place on an assignment or test.
-However, our students have so much more knowledge to share than we have anticipated with our questions..
+- Grading Practices 1: Give students the opportunity to share everything they know.
+As teachers, we hold the power to choose which facts and details we deem most important to include in an assignment or test.
+However, our students have so much more knowledge to share than we have anticipated with our questions.
 Why not include a blank page at the end that asks students to tell us everything they know about the topic at hand that wasn’t asked?
 The example below is from a science class, and is easily transferrable to math class!

 I’m hoping that between last week’s homework post and this week’s grading post, you’re seeing ways in which teachers might shift their practice to maximize student learning without adding to the plethora of things they already do every single day.
 Simple tweaks in our practices can bring about tremendous shifts in student learning.

 Please let us know how it goes by sharing your thoughts and stories in the comments box below.